carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 ...
 ```

-Let's see what grafana secrets there are in this cluster
+Let's see what grafana secrets there are in this cluster:

 ```bash
 [root@rhel3 ~]# kubectl get secrets -n monitoring -l app.kubernetes.io/name=grafana